shihaocao/scao-quartz-website/content/notes/longboarding.md

   <div style="flex: 1; display: flex; text-align: center; justify-content: center; font-style: italic;">The general purpose board</div>

-Its true beauty is its portability, though.
+Its true beauty is its portability though.
 I don't go to class without it.

 ---